 Discipleship

 Discipleship has a similar meaning to apprentice, so when we become a disciple of Jesus we enter into the process of learning to live a life like his.
-This is an important understanding, because often we can think discipleship is about learning more information or something that happens in special classes or courses.

 To make a religious sounding word more understandable we define a disciple as someone who:

-- Is developing a deeper loving relationship with God,
+• Is developing a deeper loving relationship with God

-- Which then increasingly saturates every area of their whole life,
+• Which then increasingly saturates every area of their whole life

-- Which then overflows more and more into the world around them
+• Which then overflows more and more into the world around them

 We imagine this as a process, each element leads to the next and this loop happens over and over again as we increasingly discover God is more and more involved with us, in our lives and the people and situations we find around us.